 Definition of Utility-terrain Vehicle

-"Utility-terrain vehicle" means a motor driven device that is not a golf cart, low-speed vehicle, dune buggy, mini-truck, or tracked vehicle, that is designed to be used primarily off highway, and originally manufactured and equipped with all of the following: net weight of less than 2,000 pounds; four or more low-pressure tires or non-pneumatic tires; cargo box installed by the manufacturer; steering wheel; tail light; brake lights; two headlights; width of not more than 65 inches; seats for at least 2 occupants, on non-straddled seats; seat belts; and roll bar or similar device designed to reduce the likelihood that an occupant would be crushed as the result of a rollover.
+"Utility-terrain vehicle" means a commercially designed and manufactured motor-driven device that is not a golf cart, low-speed vehicle, dune buggy, mini-truck, or tracked vehicle, that is designed to be used primarily off highway, and originally manufactured and equipped with all of the following: a weight, without fluids, of less than 2,000 pounds; four or more low-pressure tires or non-pneumatic tires; cargo box installed by the manufacturer; steering wheel; tail light; brake lights; two headlights; width of not more than 65 inches; seat belts; and roll bar or similar device designed to reduce the likelihood that an occupant would be crushed as the result of a rollover.
 What can be registered as an UTV.

 Public use registration